 Diminishing Returns Kick In

 Top-end CPUs offer rapidly diminishing returns when it comes to gaming performance.
 As such, we have a hard time recommending anything more expensive than the Core i5-6600K, especially since this multiplier-unlocked processor is easy to tune up to 4.5GHz or so with the right cooler.

 We have seen a small handful of titles benefit from Hyper-Threaded Core i7 processors, though.
-Because we believe this is a trend that will continue as developers optimize their software, we're including the Xeon E3-1231v3 as an honorable mention at $255 and the Core i7-5820K at $390.
+Because we believe this is a trend that will continue as developers optimize their software, consider the Core i7-5820K an honorable mention.
 In a vast majority of games, they won't demonstrate much advantage over the Core i5.
 But if you're a serious enthusiast who wants some future-proofing and values threaded application performance, these processors may be worth the extra money.

 In addition, there's certainly an argument to be made for using LGA 2011-v3 as the ultimate gaming platform.
 Haswell-E/Broadwell-E-based CPUs have more available cache and as many as four more execution cores than the flagship LGA 1150/1151 models.
 Additionally, more bandwidth is delivered through a quad-channel DDR4 memory controller.
 And with up to 40 lanes of third-gen PCIe connectivity available from Haswell-E/Broadwell-E-based processors, the platform natively supports two x16 and one x8 slot, or one x16 and three x8 slots, alleviating potential bottlenecks in three- and four-way CrossFire or SLI configurations.